 - 1. Follow instructions of the supervisor

 - 2. Follow TMCC Policies and Procedures

 - 3. Be on time for scheduled work hours

 - 4. Comply with any dress or safety requirements

-- 5. Pass a drug test
+- 5. Complete employment evaluation

 6.0060 TERMINATION:

 Students will be terminated from the program for the following reasons: